City of Rye, NY

 This five member commission is elected by the membership and appointed by the City Council.
 It makes recommendations and adopts rules and regulations subject to the approval of the City Manager, reviews annual budget estimates, membership categories, and proposed fee schedules prior to submission to the City Council.

-City Staff: Peter Fox, Boat Basin Supervisor
+City Staff: Boat Basin Supervisor

 Rye Cable and Communications Committee